BalliAsghar/keep-GitHub-Streak/README.md

-I added a new feature to the codebase.
+"I just committed a change that improves the readability of our code